OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 Grace notes are regular notes, that (are smaller) and don't have duration.
 Other than that, they behave like any other notes from the perspective of MusicXML.

-In MusicXML these are represented by an element `<grace>`, that behave similarly to the `<chord>` element.
-Therefore in the linearized representation, grace notes are represented by a `grace` token.
+In MusicXML these are represented by an element `<grace>`, that behaves similarly to the `<chord>` element.
+Therefore, in the linearized representation, grace notes are represented by a `grace` token.

 Grace notes can be slashed, which in MusicXML is represented by an attribute `slash="yes"`.
 If that attribute is present, then the `"grace"` token is followed by a `"grace:slash"` token.